In 1996, Tupac Shakur was the crown prince of West Coast rap.

 "The co-conspirators are absolutely known and I say that with conviction.
 I worked directly on these cases for years and know exactly where they stand within law enforcement.
 They would be very problematic prosecutions because of all of the convoluted peripheral issues that were raised during the investigation.
 The D.A. in Los Angeles knows that this is an extremely difficult situation to try and prosecute.
 Here's the problem: You've got [Suge's girlfriend] confessing, and then, there was a bad move by law enforcement to give her immunity.
 The shooter's dead, the female confessor has immunity, so you just have Suge Knight."

-Knight, who's never been charged with anything related to Wallace's or Shakur's death, is currently in jail awaiting trial on murder and attempted murder charges for mowing down two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.
+Knight, who's never been charged with anything related to Wallace's or Shakur's death, is currently in prison.
+The Death Row Records co-founder was sentenced to 28 years after pleading no contest to manslaughter for hitting two men with his truck outside a Compton burger stand, killing one and seriously injuring the other, after an argument during filming on 2015's Straight Outta Compton.

-Kading also disputed Russell Poole's theory of the case, which he arrived at with the help of a jailhouse informant who named, vaguely, someone named Amir as the possible shooter in Biggie's case.
+Kading also disputed Poole's theory of the case, that dirty cops were involved, which Poole arrived at with the help of a jailhouse informant who vaguely named an "Amir" as the possible shooter in Biggie's case.

 He said, "There was all this exaggeration of information, and a whole theory was built on it, which never had a basis but captured the popular imagination.
 Actually, the individual who brought that information to the L.A.P.D. recanted and said, 'I made it all up.
 It was all bulls--t.'"

 Poole died of a heart attack in 2015.
-Randall Sullivan's 2002 book LAbyrinth details the various roadblocks Poole came up against within the LAPD during his investigation.
-City of Lies, the movie starring Johnny Depp as Poole and Forest Whitaker as a journalist following the case, was slated for a Sept.
-7 release but Global Road Entertainment pulled it from the schedule last month.
+Randall Sullivan's 2002 book LAbyrinth details the various alleged roadblocks Poole came up against within the LAPD during his investigation.
+The book was adapted into City of Lies, starring Johnny Depp as Poole and Forest Whitaker as a journalist following the case.

-"Russell Poole...obsessed about this until he died, right up until it basically might have been the reason he died," Josh Duhamel told E!
-News earlier this year.
+"Russell Poole...obsessed about this until he died, right up until it basically might have been the reason he died," Duhamel told E!
+News when USA's Unsolved premiered.
 "My character [Greg Kading] started to go down that same path, and really truly wanted to bring justice to Christopher Wallace's mother.
 He was hired to find out what happened.